-In addition, transportation of our products by truck are subject to regulations promulgated under the Federal Motor Carrier Safety Act.
+Transportation of our products by truck are subject to regulations promulgated under the Federal Motor Carrier Safety Act.
 These regulations cover the transportation of hazardous materials and are administered by the United States Department of Transportation or similar state agencies.
-We conduct ongoing training programs to help ensure that our operations are in compliance with applicable safety regulations.
+Several of our oil terminals are governed under the United States Coast Guard operations Oversite, Federal OPA 90 FRP programs and Federal Spill Prevention Control and Countermeasure programs.
+All of our propane bulk terminals are governed under Homeland Security Chemical Facility Anti-Terrorism Standards programs.
+We conduct ongoing training programs to help ensure that our operations are in compliance with applicable regulations.
 We maintain various permits that are necessary to operate some of our facilities, some of which may be material to our operations.